-- D. Review with Employees.
+D. Review with Employees.
 The evaluator shall discuss each performance evaluation with the employee being evaluated.
 If an employee disagrees with statement(s) in an evaluation, such employee may submit, within ten days following the conference with his or her supervisor, a written statement, which shall be attached to the evaluation form and forwarded to the department head.
 In the event that the department head is the evaluating supervisor, the written statement shall be forwarded to the County Administrator.
-If the department head is the - A. 11/03/2017 Page 31 of 96 Reviewed by Adm Staff 2/8/2018 evaluating supervisor) determines that an amendment to the evaluation is appropriate, the evaluation shall be so amended.
+If the department head or the County Administrator (when the department head is the evaluating supervisor) determines that an amendment to the evaluation is appropriate, the evaluation shall be so amended.
 If it is determined that no amendment is appropriate, the employee shall be notified of that decision in writing.